 The procedure is performed with the patient lying on the stomach, under x-ray control.
 The patients are monitored with EKG, blood pressure cuff and blood oxygen-monitoring device.
 The skin in the back is cleaned with antiseptic solution and then the injection is carried out.
 After the injection, you are placed on your back or on your side.

 What should I expect after the injection?

 Immediately after the injection, you may feel that your pain may be gone or quite less.
 This is due to the local anesthetic injected.
 This will last only for a few hours.
 Your pain will return and you may have a “sore back” for a day or two.
-This is due to the mechanical process of needle insertion as well as initial irritation form the steroid itself.
-You should start noticing pain relief starting the between the 3rd and 5th day or so.
+This is due to the mechanical process of needle insertion as well as initial irritation from the steroid itself.
+You should start noticing pain relief starting between the 3rd and 5th day or so.

 What should I do after the procedure?